Pacific Matildas: Finding the women in the history of Pacific archaeology

 Research team leader

-Dr Emilie Dotte-Sarout is a DECRA Research Fellow at the UWA Faculty of Arts, Business, Law and Education.
+Dr Emilie Dotte-Sarout is a DECRA Research Fellow at UWA.
 She specialises in Pacific archaeology and the history of archaeology, and has been working as an archaeobotanist studying the relationship between people and their vegetal environment in Oceania.

 - The growing impact of ‘that shadowy band’: A history of women’s engagement in 20th century Australian and New Zealand archaeology.

-Master and Honours research topics will be available to students to investigate the work undertaken in the Pacific by pioneer women in fields of study cognate to archaeology: focusing on (i) early women anthropologists and their shared interest in string figures; (ii) specialists in material culture studies or (ii) ‘folklorists’ - many of whom being indigenous scholars.
+Other topics will be available to postgraduate students to investigate the work undertaken in the Pacific by pioneer women in fields of study cognate to archaeology: focusing on (i) specialists in material culture studies or (iii) ‘folklorists’ - many of whom being indigenous scholars.

-PhD applicants must meet academic criteria for Research Training Program scholarship, and have a background in either Australian or Pacific archaeology, history, gender studies, Pacific or Australian studies, museum and material culture studies, with interdisciplinary interests.
-The first PhD opportunity requires demonstrated competence in written French.
-Applicants must also complete two compulsory readings prior to application.
+PhD and Masters applicants must meet academic criteria for the Research Training Program scholarship, and have a background in either Australian or Pacific archaeology, history, gender studies, Pacific or Australian studies, museum and material culture studies, with interdisciplinary interests.
+Recommended readings:

 - Rossiter Margaret W. ‘The Matthew/Matilda Effect in Science’, Social Studies of Science London, 23 (2): 325–341: 1993